Menopause and HIV

 Things you can do to stay healthy after menopause:

-• Eat a healthy diet (see our fact sheet on nutrition) and maintain a healthy weight
+• Eat a healthy diet (see our fact sheet on Nutrition and HIV) and maintain a healthy weight

 • Have your bone health checked and ask your health care provider if you need specific treatment to prevent bone loss: